The Fool: Modern RWS Tarot Card Meanings

 As Hidden Energy

-May point to treachery, unconscious self-sabotage, or insidious errors.
+May point to treachery, fear of failure, insidious errors etc.

 As Resources/Alliances